cosmos/sdk-tutorials/academy/4-my-own-chain-exer/stored-game-exer.md

 ## Code

-**Don't** dive headlong into coding the rules of Checkers in Go - examples will already exist which you can put to use.
+**Do not** dive headlong into coding the rules of Checkers in Go - examples will already exist which you can put to use.
 Your job is to make a blockchain that just happens to enable the game of Checkers.

 With that in mind: